What is brown discharge in women?

 The first thing to do is to keep an eye out for additional symptoms and the timing of your brown discharge.
-If you’ve only noticed some dark brown discharge before your period or after it, it’s very likely that it’s normal.
-But if it is prolonged – it can be a sign of adenomiosis (endometriosis of uterine wall).
+If you’ve only noticed some dark brown discharge before your period or after it, it’s very likely just part of menstruation.
+But if it is prolonged, it can be a sign of adenomyosis (endometriosis of uterine wall).

 You should also keep in mind how your discharge looks.
-Thick or stringy brown discharge that are foul-smelling or itchy can be a symptom of an infectious condition.
-Pain or a fever are also warning signs that you need to get a checkup.
-Having a lot of brown discharge, whereas you didn’t have any before, can also be abnormal.
+Thick or stringy brown discharge that's foul-smelling or itchy can be a symptom of an infection.
+Pain or a fever are also warning signs that you need to see a doctor.
+Having a lot of brown discharge if you’ve never had any before can also be abnormal.

 Tracking your cycle can also help you determine whether your discharge is normal.
 If you have brown discharge while not on your period, but it coincides with your ovulation, this could also be normal.
 And if you’re trying to conceive, brown discharge 1 to 2 weeks after unprotected sex could be implantation bleeding.